brimstonetrader/archive/pdftobook.md

     > weave (a:as) (b:bs) = a:b:(weave bs as)

 If we did this to a pdf, you could fold the pages together nicely and make a book.
 It turns out you can pull this off quick in python.
+Flip on short edge.

         import pypdf
         pdf_in = open('aakj.pdf', 'rb')